Important Information on Otterbein’s Response to the COVID-19 Virus

 How is Otterbein combating social isolation?

 Social isolation, as a function of COVID-19, is behind us.
-Otterbein campuses, across all levels of care, are open without restriction, except in the case of a COVID-19 outbreak — which is infrequently occurring in 2023.
-Other than the brief period a resident/elder must be isolated for seven to 10 days following a positive test, residents/elders are out and about, visitors are welcome, and outbound activities are active.
+Otterbein campuses, across all levels of care, are open without restriction, except in the case of a COVID-19 outbreak – an infrequent occurrence in 2023.
+Should an outbreak occur, aggressive safety protocols are re-established for the duration.

 How is Otterbein providing up-to-date communications to residents/elders and all of their respective families?